Find a spider by...

 Selenocosmia crassipes (RM)|

-(or a closely related species: see notes below)
+(or a closely related species; the correct name for this species is still in some dispute; see notes below)

 female: about 55 mm|